VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

 And that is it, with the addition of a signed token, if someone tampers the information stored in it, or tries to forge a token without knowing the secret key, the authentication will fail; only real authenticated users will be able to access protected routes!

-🎉 Congrats, you've created an application using Dart Frog with authentication.
+🎉 Congratulations, you've created an application using Dart Frog with authentication.